-AT&T agrees to acquire Alltel for $780 million to improve rural serviceAlex Wagner - Deputy Managing Editor, News Desk
+AT&T agrees to acquire Alltel for $780 million to improve rural serviceAlex Wagner - Editorial Director of News and Content

 Looks like AT&T is helping to get the week going with some big acquisition news.
 The carrier this morning announced that it has agreed to acquire the U.S. retail operations of Atlantic Tele-Network, Inc. That name may not sound familiar, but the company actually operates here in the U.S. using the Alltel name, which is likely one that more of you are aware of.
 AT&T will be dropping $780 million in cash on the deal, and in return it'll receive ATNI's licenses, network assets, stores and its 585,000 customers.